 18. Caldo de Albondigas – Meatball Soup

-People usually call this dish Mexican meatball soup.
+Albondigas soup, usually called Mexican meatball soup, is a famous Spanish delicacy.
 But similar to many Latin American dishes coming from Spanish cuisine, Caldo de Albondigas is popular with other countries in the region, too.
 The Paraguayan version is something that will surely arouse your appetite.

 Caldo de Albondigas consists of two parts: the meatballs and the broth.
 The former is made from minced pork, eggs, and rice, while people cook the latter from tomato sauce, chopped vegetables, and spices.
 Cook both of them well together and serve the dish with a spicy sauce.

 Caldo de Albondigas traveled a long way from the Middle East to Spain and finally to the New World.
 The strong flavor and aroma of this savory and nutritious dish provide local people with tons of culinary pleasure.

 Paraguay is home to some of the world’s most majestic rivers.
 There are several ways to explain the name “Paraguay”, all of which are connected with water (from “born of water” to “river of the Payaguas”).
 And with a lot of water comes an abundance of fish and fish dishes.

 The most delicious one is probably Pira Caldo, or “fish broth” in Guaraní.
 People cook it with succulent, locally caught fish such as mandi’y and surubi.
 Stir in the stew with tomatoes, onions, carrots, pork fat, and spices, and a smoking, mouth-watering pot of Pira Caldo is good to go.